shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

    ![authenticate pop-up](media/AI-notebook-authenticate.png)

-8. Make sure **Python 3.8 -AzureML** kernel is selected as shown in the below screenshot.
+8. Make sure the **Python 3.8 -AzureML** kernel is selected as shown in the below screenshot.

    ![Kernal selected](media/AI-notebook-python3.8-kernal.png)